Skip to content

 (Photo credit: CNG.)
 Coll. & Sale Hist.:

-Notes (bio): Bendall was one of the most important Byzantine numismatic scholars in recent generations, a prolific author from the 1960s to 2010s.
-(My brief bio gives links to fuller biographical & bibliographic sources.)
-I don’t think he ever published the coin now in my collection, but Bendall was known especially for his contributions to this period, being the first to make Palaeologan coinage (13th-15th cent.) comprehensible to a wider audience.
+Notes (bio): Bendall was one of the most important Byzantine numismatists in recent generations, a prolific scholar from the 1960s to 2010s.
+(My brief bio links bibliographic sources.)
+Bendall focused especially on this period (13th-15th cent.), often credited as the first numismatist to make Palaeologan coinage comprehensible to a wider audience.

 “Byzantine” Successor State: Empire of Nicaea [top]: